writer and musician

 I’ve been writing stories, singing songs, and drawing pictures ever since I was little.
 Since my parents brought home their first Mac, I’ve had a thing for computers.
 So far, I’ve managed to keep up with all those things.

 I was born and raised in Atlanta, Georgia.
 Paideia School taught me everything I needed to know.
 I graduated from Brown University in 2009, completing an independent concentration in Music & Mind.
 That taught me all kinds of things I didn’t need to know, but I’m glad I do.

-After Atlanta and Providence, I lived in Portland, Oregon and the San Francisco Bay Area, and Los Angeles, with a one-year stint in Jerusalem for the 2016–2017 school year.
-Now I live in Los Angeles, California.
+After Atlanta and Providence, I lived in Portland, Oregon, the San Francisco Bay Area, and Los Angeles, with a one-year stint in Jerusalem for the 2016–2017 school year.
+Now I live in Philadelphia.
 I’ve been trudging down a spiritual path taking many detours, and lately I think I’m getting somewhere.
 I’m married to Rabbi Ariel Root Wolpe.
 We have a baby daughter who is the light of our lives.

 I’m still working on my craft.
 I haven’t quite figured out my message or my language yet, but I’m having fun experimenting.